-The Board of Directors has fixed the number of directors of the Company at twelve.
+The Board of Directors has fixed the number of directors of the Company at thirteen.
 At our Annual Meeting, five directors will be elected.
-Dr. P.L.
-Davies and Messrs.
-H.E.
-DeLoach, Jr., E.H.
-Lawton, III, and J.E.
-Linville have been nominated to hold office for the next three years, their terms expiring at the Annual Shareholders' Meeting in 2015, or when their successors are duly elected and qualify to serve.
-Mr. J.R.
-Haley has been nominated to hold office for the next year, his term expiring at the Annual Shareholders' Meeting in 2013, or when his successor is duly elected and qualifies to serve.
-Mr. Haley was elected by the Board of Directors in July, 2011, and has not been previously elected by shareholders.
-He was recommended for election to the Board by our Chief Executive Officer.
+B.J.
+McGarvie, H.A.
+Cockrell, J.M.
+Micali, L.W.
+Newton, and M.D.
+Oken have been nominated to hold office for the next three years, their terms expiring at the Annual Shareholders' Meeting in 2017, or when their successors are duly elected and qualify to serve.
+Mr. Cockrell, elected by the Board of Directors in July 2013, and Ms. McGarvie, elected by the Baord of Directors in February 2014, have not been previously elected by shareholders.
+Mr. Cockrell and Ms. McGarvie were recommended for election to the Board by our Executive Chairman and Lead Director, respectively.
 The proxy agents intend to vote FOR the election of the five persons named above unless you withhold authority to vote for any or all of the nominees.
 The Board of Directors recommends that you vote FOR each nominee.

-Name, Age, Principal Occupation and Directorships in Public Corporations during the Last Five Years
+Name, Age, Principal Occupation, and Directorships in